adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #14 All three sub-sections of the first component are now complete.
 Begin working on the middle component (i.e. the book notes component)

 #15 Middle component has three distinct sections: top-header, body-notes, and footer

+#16 Work on the third component that has the 'already-read-books'